The Mark New Award was established by his family in his memory as a quiet

 Nomination Process

-Members serving on the ACNN Executive or a Branch or Special Interest Group committee are encouraged to nominate a fellow committee
+ACNN members and members serving on the ACNN Executive or a Branch or Special Interest Group committee are encouraged to nominate an

 Award